defold/doc/docs/en/manuals/model.md

 : This property should point to the texture image file that you want applied to the object.

 *Skeleton*
 : This property should refer to the Collada *.dae* file that contains the skeleton to use for animation.
+Note that Defold requires a single root bone in your hierarchy.

 *Animations*
 : Set this to the *Animation Set File* that contains the animations you want to use on the model.